GDATASoftwareAG/vaas/.github/actions/vaas-scan-action/README.md

 # vaas-scan-action

-This is a github aciton with that one can scan changes in pull-requests with the G DATA product Verdict-as-a-Service (VaaS).
+This is a github action with that one can scan changes in pull-requests with the G DATA product Verdict-as-a-Service (VaaS).
 VaaS is an Antivirus in the cloud, that can be utilized by a simple api.

 ## preconditions